mayankpadhi/AlexaIcebreaker/README.md

 	Click next.

 5. Your skill is live on the ECHO device associated with your account.
-Test it by saying **Alexa**, `load yoda quote`.
-And Alexa will give you *Yoda* wisdom :)
+Test it by saying **Alexa**, `load nice icebreaker`.
+And Alexa will give you nice *Icebreaker* :)

-## How to use it as a boilerplate?

-The source code lies in the `microservices/bot/app/src` directory.
-This is a simple application, so the entire code lies in `server.py`.

-You might want to go through the Flask-ask docs (a very quick read).

-## Support

-If you happen to getstuck at any point, feel free to mail me at tanmaig@gmail.com.
-Also, if you find an error or a bug, please raise an issue [here](https://github.com/wawhal/alexa-skill-starter).